orinverse/orin/doc/REST-interface.md

 #### Memory pool
 `GET /rest/mempool/info.json`

-Returns various information about the TX mempool.
+Returns various information about the transaction mempool.
 Only supports JSON as output format.
-Refer to the `getmempoolinfo` RPC for documentation of the fields.
+Refer to the `getmempoolinfo` RPC help for details.

 `GET /rest/mempool/contents.json`

-Returns transactions in the TX mempool.
+Returns the transactions in the mempool.
 Only supports JSON as output format.
 Refer to the `getrawmempool` RPC help for details.

 Risks
 -------------
-Running a web browser on the same node with a REST enabled dashd can be a risk.
+Running a web browser on the same node with a REST enabled orind can be a risk.
 Accessing prepared XSS websites could read out tx/block data of your node by placing links like `<script src="http://127.0.0.1:19998/rest/tx/1234567890.json">` which might break the nodes privacy.